-- Unplugged Version: Hindsight features quieter, acoustic guitar and piano driven arrangements of some of the band's older songs, as did the live video A Sort of Homecoming.
+- Unplugged Version: Hindsight and Falling Deeper feature quieter, acoustic guitar and piano driven arrangements of some of the band's older songs, as did the live video A Sort of Homecoming.

 - Uncommon Time: Frequently in each album since the release of We're Here Because We're Here and not unheard of before that.